How to Create an Anonymous Email?

 It just takes a single email with sensitive information about yourself, your family, organization or customers, sent over an unsecured channel and someone to intercept your conversation and you’re in trouble.

-How to Create an Anonymous Email Account?
+How to Create an Anonymous Email Account and Not Reveal Your IP address in the Process?

-Of course, before you can enjoy the privacy of an anonymous email and keep your information confidential, you’ll need to first create an account.
+Before you can enjoy the privacy of an anonymous email and keep your information confidential, you’ll need to first create an account.

 We’ll show you how easily that’s done with CTemplar: Armored Email.